 website | online & retail only | monthly subscription available

-If available, get the Fruit Bomb: Ethiopia Yirgacheffe (~$19) that used to be a Logbook Coffee.
+If available, get the Fruit Bomb: Ethiopia Yirgacheffe (~$17), which used to be a Logbook Coffee.
 It has a full, luscious mouth feel.
 The tasting notes say you’ll find tropical mango flavors, but I thought it was more earthy with only a hint of fruit at the end.
 Either way, it was friggin’ delicious!

 From the Dorothea brand, get the Kamgogo Kenyan coffee (~$24).
 It’s sweet and smooth with flavors of lychee, honey, and papaya.